 - Take off the heat and stir in Parmesan cheese.

-- Season with salt and pepper and serve immediately with parsley for garnish if desired.
+- Toss the sauce with cooked pasta and drizzle with lemon juice.
+Season with salt and pepper and serve immediately with parsley for garnish if desired.